-Request for Information - RFI20160005
+Request for Information - RFI20190441

-I write in relation to your request of 2nd January 2016 under the Freedom of Information Act 2000 ('the Act') seeking the following information:
+Thank you for your request to the BBC of 6th March 2019 under the Freedom of Information Act 2000 ('the Act') seeking the following information:

-"Please furnish me with a copy of the Monthly Performance Pack for the last 3 years and also the 10 day report."
+"Please furnish me with a copy of the Monthly Performance Pack for each month since Feb 2017"

 Please note that "TV Licensing" is a trade mark used by companies contracted by the BBC to administer the collection of television licence fees and enforcement of the television licensing system.
 The majority of the administration of TV Licensing is contracted to Capita Business Services Ltd ('Capita').
 Over-the-counter services are provided by PayPoint plc ('PayPoint') in the UK, and by the Post Office in the Isle of Man and Channel Islands.
-Marketing and printing services are contracted to Proximity London Ltd. Media services are contracted to Havas Media.
+Target Group ('Target') is the supplier for the Simple Payment Plan trial.
+Marketing and printing services are contracted to Proximity London Ltd. Media services are contracted to Media Planning Limited trading as Havas Media UK.
 The BBC is a public authority in respect of its television licensing functions and retains overall responsibility.

-In my initial response to you of 29th January, I confirmed that the BBC holds information of the type described in your request.
+In my initial response to you of 4th April, I confirmed that the BBC holds information of the type described in your request.
 However I explained that we considered that the exemptions in section 31 (law enforcement) and section 43 (commercial prejudice) were engaged in relation to multiple sections of the information you have requested and extended the deadline of the response, as permitted by the Act, to consider the public interest in disclosing versus withholding the information.